 The direct will to ignorance.
 Mechanisms of dissimulation and self-deception.
 A struggle between the aspect of self that wants to cozy up to that will to ignorance and the aspect of self that wants nothing to do with it: the heartbreaking tension of our current apocalyptic times.

 The West has become proficient at multi- tasking, but not multi-faceted knowing.
 Multi-tasking takes place in repetitive shallow grooves.
-My interest in symbolic literacy is in service of restoring human capacity for multiple ways of relating to the world, as one way out of self-deception.
-Given that Apocalypse is a time when a society lacks a viable mythic container, it’s not surprising that symbolic illiteracy would be part of the problem, and has been for some time.
+Symbolic literacy can help restoring human capacity for multiple ways of relating to the world, as one way out of self-deception.

 Symbolism is a universal language.
 As the West degenerated into symbolic illiteracy, symbolism was co-opted into fear-based and fear-inducing literal stories, some of which were collaged over time into the fundamentalist apocalyptic scripts that, when energized by belief, endanger our planet today.

 Next up: The bad boy of Revelation: 666, the Beast